Blog Details

 • Flat surface for working

 Remember that success with stickers builds confidence that transfers to other fine motor challenges.
-Through regular sticker play, your child gradually masters the controlled movements needed for future writing and crafting skills.

 Cutting Practice with Child-Safe Scissors

 Introducing scissors to your 3-year-old marks an exciting milestone in their fine motor development journey.
 This skill builds upon the pincer grasp and coordination established through earlier activities.
+Start by letting your child snip paper, cut along lines, and eventually create shapes from paper.
+As their confidence and control grow, encourage them to progress from cutting simple lines to more complex shapes, which further enhances their spatial awareness and coordination.

 What is Cutting Practice